morganesque/ghijklmno/posts/2016-09-04-curiosity_enthusiasm_optimism.md

 layout: post
 status: publish
 published: true
-title: "Curiosity, Enthusiasm &amp; Optimism"
+title: "Curiosity, Enthusiasm & Optimism"
 image:
 standfirst: 'How important is it that everyone in agile teams has a high level of skill, experience or seniority?
 Not very important at all.'
 ---